 For example, do you want a friendly server where people can hang out and work together to build towns, bases, and communities?

 Then you’ll want to prevent people from stealing or griefing.
 On the other hand, if you want a hardcore experience that promotes fighting and tension, you’ll encourage stealing and PVP to take place.
+YOu can check out the best Minecraft PVP servers to get your groove on here.

 When it comes to running your own Minecraft server, it’s not just about running the tech side of things but also nurturing your community of players.
 It’s all through the rules you set.